Tomochichi Federal Building and United States Court House: Architecture

-Designed in the Second Renaissance Revival style, the original portion of the building is constructed entirely of white Georgia marble, and features the typical Italianate tripartite facade divisions characteristic of the style.
+Designed in the Second Renaissance Revival style, the original portion of the building is constructed entirely of white Georgia marble and features the typical Italianate tripartite facade divisions characteristic of the style.
 The richly varied fenestration is one of the most prominent characteristics of the building.
 Various forms are skillfully used, resulting in distinct yet unified facade treatments.

 The original portion of the Federal Building and U.S. Court House (visible on the York Street side and in the southernmost bay on Bull Street) is a richly ornamented, rectilinear building, to which an L-shaped wing was added in 1932 to form the current U-shaped plan.
 The main facade of the original building faced President Street.
 In the 1930s, President Street was closed and the building was extended north to State Street, enlarging it to over twice its original size.
 The 1932 addition was executed in marble with terra cotta ornamentation emulating the marble detailing of the original building.

 The building is three stories in height, with a granite/ashlar foundation.
 On both the original building and the 1932 addition, scale is carefully manipulated as the building rises on the exterior-from the heavily rusticated base with massive semicircular arched openings, to the third floor where triple arched openings are used to give the appearance of a colonnade.

-The building's exterior ornamentation, both that executed in marble on the original portion of the building and the terra-cotta detailing on the extension, is rich and varied.
-Motifs relating to nature—including flowers, animals, and fruit-are incorporated into the frieze (the carved band below the eaves) alternating with medallions of variously colored marble.
+The building's exterior ornamentation, both that executed in marble on the original portion of the building and the terra-cotta detailing on the extension is rich and varied.
+Motifs relating to nature—including flowers, animals, and fruit- are incorporated into the frieze (the carved band below the eaves) alternating with medallions of various colored marble.
 Similar motifs are repeated above certain windows and at the bases of the main entrance arches.
 Two carved faces (one on the north facade and one on the south) are traditionally said to be likenesses of the architect, Jeremiah O'Rourke.